 - 1. Determine the number of exams per course. - 2.
 Determine the number of items on each exam.
 Each exam will be 50-60 questions (less than 50 items will be considered a quiz).
-When determining the number of items on an exam, plan that students will be given 1.5 minutes in which to answer each item.
+When determining the number of items on an exam, plan that students will be given 2 minutes in which to answer each item. - 3.
+Each course, with the exception of N286, will have a comprehensive final exam with at least 60 questions.
+No items should be replicated from previous exams.

-- 3. Each course, except for N286, will have a final comprehensive exam.
-No items should be replicated from previous exams. - 4.
-Exam blueprints will be developed for each exam using either the blueprint or test analysis form. - 5.
+- 4. Exam blueprints will be developed for each exam using either the blueprint or test analysis form. - 5.
 Determine which objectives will be addressed and the degree of weight associated with each objective.
 Exam questions should evaluate important concepts, not trivial details.
 Determine the concepts on which mastery items will be developed.
-No more than 10% of an exam should be made up of mastery test items. - a.
-One way to evaluate the value of an exam item is to ask," How important is it?"
-This requires evaluating the importance of the exam item in terms of nursing practice.
-Another way of thinking is, "will this exam item assist the student become better nurses?"
-(Nibert, 2015). - 6.
+No more than 10% of an exam should be made up of mastery test items. - 6.
 Exam questions will be written at the applying level or higher.
 Multiple choice questions must assess clinical reasoning. - 7.
+Normal lab values will be added to all questions that contain lab values.
+(NSBN, 2022) - 8.
 Exam questions must address the Client Need Categories of the NCLEX as it applies in each course. - a.
-The NCLEX test plan, practice analysis, and course objectives should be aligned when creating test items. - 8.
-All exams will be proctored either in person on campus, or virtually with the instructor and the remote proctoring software in ExamSoft. - 9.
-Exam results/grade will be posted to students no later than one week from the date of the exam being graded. - 10.
+The NCLEX test plan, practice analysis, and course objectives should be aligned when creating test items. - 9.
+All exams will be proctored in person - 10.
+Exam results/grade will be posted to students no later than one week from the date of the exam being graded. - 11.
 Faculty will allow students an immediate review of the exam, providing access to the incorrect items with rationale.